-It should be noted that the transfer pricing documentation file has to be provided to the certified auditors before the issuance of the tax certificate.
-If the legal entity does not comply with this time limit, the certified auditors have to report this to the MoF.
+The transfer pricing documentation file must be provided to the certified auditors before the issuance of the tax certificate.
+If the legal entity does not comply with this time limit, the certified auditors must report this to the MoF.

 As of 1 January 2016, the provision allowing tax audits to be conducted by certified auditors has become optional for corporations, limited liability companies and Greek branches of foreign legal entities.
 Furthermore, legal entities that will continue to be audited by certified auditors are under an obligation to assign tax audits to different certified auditors every five years.
-Ministerial Decision POL.
-1124/2015 as amended by POL.
-1067/2018 provides guidelines for the procedure on the issuance of tax certificates.
+Ministerial Decision POL 1124/2015, as amended by POL 1067/2018, provides guidelines for the procedure on the issuance of tax certificates.